 But…… sandwich them together, for the WIN!!!!!

-- Hold the tube strap in place and use the Scratch Awl to make an indent in the center of each hole.
+- Hold the copper tube strap in place and use the Scratch Awl to make an indent in the center of each hole.
 This will give the screw head something to catch quickly and ensure it stays centered.

 - You may want/need to do a little pre-drilling.
-I did some tests on mine and it looked good enough not to pre-drill with the 1/2″ screw.
+I did some tests on mine and it looked good enough not to pre-drill with the small 1/2″ screw.
 Full transparency, I had one screw make a tiny split.

 - The actual spacing of the straps turns out this way: